itsBen-Jamin/Project-1-Virtual-Network-and-Configurations/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the traffic and system logs.
 - _Filebeat is a program that assists in collection, generation, and the organization of log events pertaining to a specified server, including this ELK server.
 Specifically, Filebeat monitors any actions and changes within the system and marks them with a timestamp_
 - _Metricbeat is assists in monitoring and makeing changes to a system that doesnt have Graphical User Inerface(GUI).
 Using Metricbeat you can monitor any processes running on that system that may be drawing from the systems resources_

+The configuration details of each machine may be found below.